Español

-In most cases, blood in the urine (called hematuria) is the first sign of bladder cancer.
+Most often, blood in the urine (hematuria) is the first sign of bladder cancer.
 There may be enough blood to change the color of the urine to orange, pink, or, less often, dark red.
-Sometimes, the color of the urine is normal but small amounts of blood are found when a urine test (urinalysis) is done because of other symptoms or as part of a general medical check-up.
+Sometimes, the color of the urine is normal but small amounts of blood are found when a urine test (urinalysis) is done because of symptoms a person is having or as part of a general medical check-up.

-Usually, the early stages of bladder cancer (when it's small and only in the bladder) cause bleeding but little or no pain or other symptoms.
+Usually, early bladder cancer (cancer that is small and still only in the bladder) causes bleeding but little or no pain or other symptoms.

-Blood in the urine doesn't always mean you have bladder cancer.
-More often it's caused by other things like an infection, benign (not cancer) tumors, stones in the kidney or bladder, or other benign kidney diseases.
-Still, it’s important to have it checked by a doctor so the cause can be found.
+Most often, having blood in your urine doesn't mean you have bladder cancer.
+It’s more likely to be due to something else like an infection, a benign (not cancer) tumor, a stone in the kidney or bladder, or some other benign kidney disease.
+Still, it’s important to have it checked by a doctor so the cause can be found and treated, if needed.

 Bladder cancer can sometimes cause changes in urination, such as:

-These symptoms are more likely to be caused by a urinary tract infection (UTI), bladder stones, an overactive bladder, or an enlarged prostate (in men).
+These symptoms are more likely to be caused by something other than cancer, such as a urinary tract infection (UTI), bladder stones, an overactive bladder, or an enlarged prostate (in men).
 Still, it’s important to have them checked by a doctor so that the cause can be found and treated, if needed.

 Bladder cancers that have grown large or have spread to other parts of the body can sometimes cause other symptoms, such as: